eslint/eslint/docs/rules/computed-property-spacing.md

 var obj = {
   [a]: "value" // computed property key in object literal (ECMAScript 6) };

+// applies to the spacing for dynamic keys (computed property key) when destructuring objects. const ({ [a]: someProp } = obj); // someProp now maps to the value of prop.
 ```

 ## Rule Details